gensx-inc/gensx/website/home/_posts/llm-tic-tac-toe.md

 LLMs are really bad at Tic-Tac-Toe.
 They're so bad, in fact, that I spent hours debugging my code and looking through traces in [GenSX](https://www.gensx.com/) to make sure the LLMs were the dumb ones and not me.
 Turns out they really are just quite bad at the game--something that's made even more surprising by the fact that LLMs wrote most of the code I used to test this.

 We started down this path because we wanted new ways to evaluate LLMs.
 Current benchmarks often feel saturated or gamed.
-Evaluating LLMs by having them play games like Tic-Tac-Toe is interesting because it's:
+Evaluating LLMs by having them play games like Tic-Tac-Toe is interesting because it:

-- Objective metrics
+- Is not covered by current benchmarks
-- Simulated environments
+- Is objective and easy to understand
-- Out of distribution
+- Is out of distribution for LLMs, meaning it demonstrates how well LLMs can generalize

-So how bad are they really?
+Okay but LLM's can't really be that bad at Tic-Tac-Toe, right?
 Let's dive in.

 ## The Setup